UNSW-CEEM/nempy/docs/source/markets.rst

     market.set_demand_constraints(demand)

-Specific examples for using this class are provided on the :ref:`examples` page, detailed documentation of the class :class:`nempy.markets.SpotMarket` is provided in the `Reference`_ material below.
+Specific examples for using this class are provided on the `examples`_ page, detailed documentation of the class :class:`nempy.markets.SpotMarket` is provided in the `Reference`_ material below.

 .. _reference: